-Hopefully, our job listings and job seeker tools help make looking for a job easier, but in general, finding a job is hard!
+Hopefully, our job listings and job seeker tools and resources help make looking for a job easier, but in general, finding a job is hard!
 Writing persuasive cover letters and fine-tuning resumes takes a lot of time.
 Sending out applications day after day, without knowing what the outcome will be, can be draining.
 Interviews, while exciting, can also be nerve-wracking, and take a lot of energy.
 Often, it doesn’t feel like anything about the process of finding a job is easy.

 Below are 17 steps to create a self-care plan that you can use to help take good care of yourself and feel supported during your job search (or after it, for that matter!).